pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 big and small.
 These contributions propel the pyOpenSci mission of making science more open and collaborative forward.

-## Barriers in contributing to open source

-While sprints are a great way to engage the community in supporting an organization's (or a project's) mission, there are many barriers for contributors to consider.

-These barriers include:

-* Time to contribute.
-* Skills to contribute.
-* Confidence in skills / fear of contributing the wrong thing.
-* Privilege: This is a loaded one.
-Open Source can't be diverse if it requires privilege. to participate.

-And last but not least:

-* GitHub: This is the big one.
-Using Git and GitHub is always one of the biggest technical barriers that contributors encounter in their Open Source and data science journeys.

 ### Contribution opportunities

 While barriers to contribution are abundant and hard, there are also many opportunities,